basp/oni/README.md

 ## Important
 Currently there are no checks on who can evaluate expressions directly so every player can evaluate Erlang code with the `;` prefix.
 Keep this in mind if you put the listener on an public open port.
 Oni doesn't really care about flags or permissions just yet but it will eventually.

+Also, Oni is not very persistent yet.
+You might be able to backup the Mnesia database (especially the `object` table) or dump it in some way but there are no guarantees about compatibility.
+If you are gonna create something based on Oni, make sure you can recreate it with Erlang code using the Oni API.
+Also, don't plan to let any random players in just yet and make sure you trust anyone you allow to hack around using the `;` prefix.

+## Just Remember this

+    * Don't put this on a public port
+    * Only allow trusted people to hack with `;`
+    * The database will not be compatible going forward
+    * That means you need to utilize that API
+    * And also that you cannot invite players
+    * The world will not be persisted beyond your initialization scripts.

 ## Building
 Just use the `make.ps1` file if you are on Windows and have PowerShell.
 If not, make sure everything from the `src` directory is compiled to the `ebin` directory using your method of choice.